natelistrom/natelistrom.github.io/_posts/2026-04-07-material-process.md

 And, if we're both very fortunate indeed, it's hopefully equipped you with one or two things you can use occasionally when you sit down to your craft.

 It's to that end that I now say: onward!

+---

+Change log

+April 11, 2026 - Updated clay wedging section to use the metaphor of a molten balloon.